akorshak/android-arch-examples/README.md

 # android-arch-examples
     Common android app architecture examples for internal training in MERA.

     The target is to show different general approaches (MVC, MVP, MVVM) for developing client-server applications on the same showcase (getting weather from Open Weather).

 License
 =======

-    Copyright 2015 Christian Panadero Martinez

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at